shipyard-run/shipyard-website/docs/resources/container.md

 **Type: port**
 **Required: false**

 A port stanza allows you to expose container ports on the host.
+This stanza can be specified multiple times.

 ```javascript
 port {